Mampenda/Multiprogramming/README.md

 A key attribute of most parallel iterative algorithms is that each iteration typically depends on the result of the previous iteration.
 One way to structure such an algorithm is to implement the body of each iteration using one or more `co` statements.
-Ignoring termination, and assuming that there are `N` parallel tasks on each iteration, this approach has the general form
+Ignoring termination, and assuming that there are `n` parallel tasks on each iteration, this approach has the general form

 ```